courage-ugw/grader/README.md

        are two equal highest grades, it retruns any of them.

-    3. Number of failing grades: Gets a list of grades, and returns how many failing grades there are.
+    3. Number of failing grades: Gets a list of grades, and returns how many failing grades there are in the list.
 A grade is a failing grade if it 55 or below.

     4. Perfect: Gets a list of grades, and returns True if there is at least one perfect (100) grade, and False otherwise.